faithfulco/andreashandelwebsite/content/my-projects/IDEMAcourse/index.md

 +++
 # Project title.
-title = "Simulation Modeling in Immunology"
+title = "Infectious Disease Epidemiology - A model-based approach"

 # Date this page was created.
-date = 2020-06-15
+date = 2020-09-15

 # Project summary to display on homepage.
-summary = "Complete materials of an online workshop on simulation modeling in immunology."
+summary = "Complete materials of an online course on infectious disease epidemiology from a model-based perspective."

 # Tags: can be used for filtering projects.
-tags = ["Modeling", "Immunology", "Teaching", "course"]
+tags = ["Modeling", "Epidemiology", "Infectious Disease", "Teaching", "course"]

 # Custom links (optional).
 #   Uncomment line below to enable.
 For multiple links, use the form `[{...}, {...}, {...}]`.
-url_custom = [{icon_pack = "fab", icon="github", name="Course Site", url = "https://andreashandel.github.io/SMIcourse/"}]
+url_custom = [{icon_pack = "fab", icon="github", name="Course Site", url = "https://andreashandel.github.io/IDEMAcourse/"}]

 # Featured image